-In my last article I touched briefly on the comparison between artificial sweeteners and sugar; and today I thought I would go a bit deeper into the different types of sweeteners, what to look out for, and the do’s and don’ts when reaching for something sweet.
+In our last article, we touched briefly on the differences between artificial sweeteners and sugar; so today we will go a bit deeper into the different types of sweeteners, what to look out for, and the do’s and don’ts when reaching for something sweet.

-Many of us think that artificial sweeteners are those little packets seen in coffee shops – an alternative to table sugar to add to your tea or coffee.
-However, the truth is, many of us consume these sweeteners on a daily basis.
-From a granola bar to protein powder; these are widely used in processed foods including but not limited to baked goods, sodas, juices and dairy products.
+Many people think that artificial sweeteners are those little packets seen in coffee shops – an alternative to table sugar to add to your coffee or tea.
+The reality is, that many of us are consuming these sweeteners on a daily basis, often without realizing it.
+That’s because artificial sweeteners are added to a wide range of processed foods, from granola bars to protein powder, baked goods to sodas.

 So how did these come to be?
-Let’s start from the beginning…
+Let’s start at the beginning.

-The first artificial sweetener to be created.
-It was discovered in 1879 in the Johns Hopkins University by a professor of chemistry who was working on coal-tar.
-For those who don’t know, coal-tar is the by-product when coal is carbonized to make gas.
-Fast forward the years and saccharin is now in dozens of food products.
-So what’s so bad about this sweetener?
-It has been said to cause several allergic reactions, skin rashes, headaches and diarrhoea.
-Not to mention the increased risk of bladder, vascular and lung cancer.
+The first artificial sweetener to be created, Saccharin was discovered in 1879 at Johns Hopkins University by a professor of chemistry who was working on coal-tar.
+If you’re not familiar with coal tar, it’s the by-product created when coal is carbonized to make gas.
+Fast forward 140-odd years and saccharin is now used in dozens of food products.

-This sweetener is made of aspartic acid and was accidentally created by a chemist who was initially testing an anti-ulcer drug.
+Yet another accidental discovery, aspartame was created by a chemist who was initially testing an anti-ulcer drug.
 It is now considered by many to be the most dangerous sweetener.
 Studies with mice have shown chemical overstimulation of neural cells, leading to impaired memory and increased brain oxidative stress.

-Aspartame is available commercially as “aspartame” and is often combined with sucralose.
+Aspartame is made from aspartic acid and is available commercially as “aspartame” and often combined with sucralose.
 It is also sold under the brand names NutraSweet and Equal.

-While I am warning you about the potential risks of the sweeteners discussed above, I am glad to say, that it is not all doom and gloom.
+While it’s important to be aware of the potential risks of the sweeteners discussed above, the good news is it’s not all doom and gloom.

 TIP TO CONSIDER: Some stevia sweeteners mix steviol glycosides with sucralose in the form of dextrose, or sugar alcohols.
 It is important to make sure you are only using pure unadulterated stevia.

-We use stevia in its natural form of steviol glycosides in our Zupafood Range.
-We also use fruit extracts as a natural flavour boost to make them taste great.
+We use stevia in its natural form of steviol glycosides in our Zupafood Range, plus fruit extracts as a natural flavor boost to make them taste great.

 - History of saccharin: http://todayinsci.com/F/Fahlberg_Constantin/FahlbergConstantin-Saccharin.htm